minvws/nl-kat-coordination/rfd/0004-deduplication.md

 #### Usage of started_at, endated_at, boefje and runnable_hash fields

-This isn't used by any boefje and can be safely removed.
+This isn't used by any boefje and can be safely removed from the boefje arguments.

 #### Boefje signature / arguments